 - Medical supplies and equipment

-- Leather upholstered furniture
+- Leather or upholstered furniture

-- Wine collections
+- Wine storage

 - Books and magazines

 If you’ll only be storing sensitive items for a month or two, you may be able to get away with using a standard unit, but you’ll need to take precautions — especially if you’ll need college summer storage or be using your unit during the winter.

 The following items can be stored in outdoor and non-temperature-controlled storage units: